Clemapfel/rat_game_website/content/post/c++_style_guide.md

 }
 {{< /highlight >}}

-This is prefectly understandable, I think most people will immediately know whats going on and it could be argued that's the only thing that counts but I don't think so.
-Operating under the paradigm of "only comment when absolutely necessary" we can rewrite the code with no comments without sacrificing clarity like so:
+This is prefectly understandable, I think most people will immediately know whats going on and it could be argued that's the only thing that counts but I would like you to remind of one of the goals of this style guide: elegance.
+Comments are not elegant, because operating under the paradigm of "only comment when absolutely necessary" we can rewrite the code without sacrificing clarity like so:

 {{< highlight Cpp >}}
 class TaskWrapperBase
 {};

-class TaskWrapper : public TaskeWrapperBase
+class TaskWrapper : public TaskWrapperBase
 {
     // ...
 };